DilaraSeker/HousingEstateControlSystem/README.md

     - UserAddDtoRequest.cs
     - UserUpdateRequest.cs

-## Nasıl Çalıştırılır?
+## How to Run?

-1. Proje klonlanır.
+1. Clone the project.
-2. `HousingEstateControlSystem.API` klasörüne gidilir ve `dotnet run` komutu ile projenin çalıştırılması sağlanır.
+2. Navigate to the `HousingEstateControlSystem.API` folder and run the project using the `dotnet run` command.
-3. API, varsayılan olarak `https://localhost:7144` adresinde çalışır.
+3. The API runs by default at `https://localhost:7144`.
-4. Postman veya benzer bir araç kullanarak API endpoint'lerine istekler gönderilebilir.
+4. Requests can be sent to the API endpoints using Postman or a similar tool.

-## Kullanılan Teknolojiler
+## Technologies Used

 - .NET 8
 - Entity Framework Core